 Meet with an Advocate

 We know that survivors of interpersonal violence may be dealing with a range of emotions, as well as academic and physical stress.
 Our trained advocates are here to listen and help survivors understand all of their options whether on campus or off.
-Advocates are able to help survivors navigate the reporting process on campus, connect them to resources and make referrals on their behalf.
+Advocates are able to help survivors navigate the reporting process on campus, connect them to resources, and make referrals on their behalf.

-- What can an advocate help me with?:
+What can an advocate help me with?

-- Reporting to university police
+- Reporting to Title IX and/or police

-- Helping with academic accommodations
+- Helping with academic and housing accommodations

 Tips for Supporting Survivors